 As with the first historic “Freedom Vote,” the “Voting Rights Referendum for Trayvon Martin” proves once again that the nation’s most important architects of modern democracy are often those who enjoyed partial rights of citizenship or were not citizens at all.
 We must not forget that Democracy (or what W.E.B.
 Du Bois called “Abolition-Democracy”) was our gift to the United States—by our, I mean the descendants of slaves, working people, women, immigrants, the homeless and destitute, the imprisoned.
 What is happening in South L.A. ought to be replicated throughout the country.
 This is what democracy looks like, and its restoration and regeneration cannot wait on the courts or the federal government to act.
 We can have a dialogue on race until we’re blue in the face, but if we want to eliminate racism and build a robust democracy rooted in the principles of what those SNCC activists in Mississippi described as the “Beloved Community,” the Fight for the Soul of the Cities offers a powerful model for movement building.

 If you agree, don’t just retweet!
 Get involved.

 The people’s referendum is a powerful tool (just ask Chileans).
 Email at Barbara@busridersunion.com; checkout facebook.com/FightfortheSouloftheCities; Twitter @FightSoulCities, using hashtags #PeoplesVote4Trayvon

-Thelonious Monk: The Life and Times of an American Original (2009) and most recently Africa Speaks, America Answers: Modern Jazz in Revolutionary Times (2012).
+Robin D. G. Kelley, who teaches at UCLA, is the author of the remarkable biography Thelonious Monk: The Life and Times of an American Original (2009) and most recently Africa Speaks, America Answers: Modern Jazz in Revolutionary Times (2012).